MayFly-AI/manual/software/config.md

 The communication between services is provided for by ‘**transfer**’ which specifies the protocol and addresses of the communication endpoints.

-The **protocol** controls whether the communication should be done using UDP packets over ipv4: “**udp” **or - alternatively using packet injection with the pcap library: “**pcap”**.
+The **protocol** controls whether the communication should be done using UDP packets over ipv4: “**udp**” or - alternatively using packet injection with the pcap library: “**pcap**”.
 Each of these methods needs to specify the address of their local and remote endpoints.

 Transfer communication is typically set up for sensor servers, sensor clients, and debugging functionality.

 # Debugging

-Additional meta information useful for stream latency timing and data bandwidth can be communicated via ‘debugTiming’ and ‘debugTransfer’ when enabled.
+Additional meta information useful for stream latency timing and data bandwidth can be communicated via "**debugTiming**’ and ‘**debugTransfer**’ when enabled.

 # HTTP server